agoldst/dfr-browser/README.md

 ### Adding topic labels

 In order to aid interpreting the model, it is often useful to manually label topics.
-The browser looks for labels in `data/info.json`, in a top-level `topic_labels` property (not a property of `VIS`) with the following slightly eccentric form:
+The browser looks for labels in `data/info.json`, in a `topic_labels` property of `VIS` with the following slightly eccentric form:

 ```json
 "topic_labels": {